What Are Cloud Computing Costs?

 Storage costs in the cloud include charges for data storage space, retrieval, and provisioned IOPS (input/output operations per second).
 These expenses depend on the storage class selected—standard, infrequent, or archive—and the amount of data stored.
 Businesses can optimize storage costs by selecting appropriate storage classes based on data access patterns.

 Leveraging lifecycle management policies to transition data between storage classes automatically can further reduce costs.
 Employing data deduplication and compression can also decrease storage requirements and associated expenses.
-Analyzing usage and migrating inactive data to cheaper classes are effective strategies to control storage costs.
+Analyzing usage and migrating inactive data to cheaper classes are effective strategies to control your cloud storage cost.

 Networking